singulo-hub/game-complex/README.md

 # Game Complex
 This is a game idea generator.
 I liked some of the other game idea generators I searched for online, but I felt like I could change the ideas that were generated to better suit what I think of when I am brainstorming.

 I used Angular to make this project as I use it for work and I wanted to explore some areas I don't normally get to at work.
 Initially this project was in Godot 3.5.1 but I was having trouble getting the font scaling to work right at smaller resolutions.
-Instead of hosting the Godot project on itch.io, I decided to host it here on GitHub Pages instead with Angular.
+Instead of hosting the Godot project on itch.io, I decided to host it here on GitHub Pages with Angular.

 ## Categories
 The categories are Themes, Goals, Settings, and Wildcards.